-Why companies are late in submitting their annual financial statements and what the consequences are of not submitting them on time
+Why companies are late in submitting their annual financial statements?

 Although the deadline for submitting annual financial statements has passed, there are still cases when companies have not yet managed to submit them.